seethaa/bulletin/README.md

 * [x] Used SharedPreferences to persist filter preferences across sessions.
 * [x] Auto-populates subject as headline of the news article when sharing link
+* [x] User is limited to selecting only past dates in DatePicker

 ## Video Walkthrough